Rishabh-Ri/-Twitter-Data-Analysis-/README.md

 Tools: Leveraged Python, Apache Airflow, AWS EC2, and Amazon S3.

-Extracted, Transformed and Loaded Twitter data using npscrapper library for extracting data from X API.
+Extracted, Transformed and Loaded Twitter data using tweepy library for extracting data from X API.